 How to Use the System

 GOCA members only: To use the system, you will need to request an account and a password.
 Requests should be emailed to [email protected].
 Include in your request your name, company, and email address.
 Depending on your membership status you will be designated as a contractor or a third party service provider.
-The designation will provide you a different screen and options.
+The designation will provide you with a different screen and options.
 The system will only allow a user to enter data as a contractor or a service provider.